 Preparation of Neapolitan Genovese Pasta

-First, we prepare the Genovese ragù and place the extra virgin olive oil in a high-sided non-stick pot with the chopped carrots (peeled, of course), the washed and chopped celery, and the onions finely sliced with a mandoline.
-Cook over medium heat, stirring occasionally to soften everything for a few minutes.
+First of all prepare the Genovese ragù: put extra virgin olive oil in a high-sided nonstick pot, add the chopped carrots (peeled, of course), the washed and chopped celery, the onions thinly sliced with a mandoline and let cook over medium heat, stirring from time to time so everything wilts for a few minutes.

-Once the soffritto is prepared, add the meat, stirring well, and let it cook.
-After a while, add the wine, adjust with salt and pepper, and let it cook over medium-low heat for about 3-4 hours.
+Once the soffritto is ready, add the meat, mixing well and let it cook; after a while add the wine, adjust salt and pepper and cook over medium-low heat for about 3-4 hours.

-If the sauce dries out too much, add more wine during cooking.
+If the sauce should dry out too much, add more wine during cooking.

-When the ragù is almost ready, start boiling salted water for the pasta and at the right moment, cook the pasta until it’s quite al dente.
+When the ragù is almost ready, start bringing salted water to a boil for the pasta and at the right time cook the pasta fairly al dente.

-Once the pasta is cooked, drain it and add it to the sauce, mixing to complete cooking for about a couple of minutes.
+Once the pasta is cooked, drain it and pour it into the sauce, stirring and completing the cooking for about a couple of minutes.